One Ocean

 Through Xiye’s impassioned pursuit, witness the enthralling bond forged between people and majestic marine creatures, underscoring the urgent need to preserve nature’s sanctuaries for a sustainable future.

-One most spectacular and landscapes on the planet
+One of the most spectacular landscapes on the planet

 But this sacred nursery nearly vanished.
 A proposed multimillion-dollar industrial salt factory by the Mitsubishi Corporation and the Mexican government threatened its existence.